Chirag-Bhise/AVSDSF/README.md

 These results demonstrate that AVSDSF not only reduces AV service latency but also scales efficiently with mobility and workload dynamics in real-time edge environments.

-> Detailed evaluation plots, testbed setup, and dataset details will be included in the `results/` directory in future updates.

 ### Compiling & Running :
 All programs are written in C++ and can be compiled and executed using a standard g++ environment, using the command : ' g++ filename.cpp -o output_file' to compile and './output_file' to run.

 ### Empirical Analysis :
-In addition to the C++ implementations, the repository includes a Jupyter Notebook named 'Illustrations.ipynb' which contains illustrative graphs and plots.It is the analysis based on empirical data collected from running both the basic and modified versions of the source code.
+In addition to the C++ implementations, the repository includes a Jupyter Notebook named 'Illustrations.ipynb' which contains illustrative graphs and plots.
+It is the analysis based on empirical data collected from running both the basic and modified versions of the source code.
 A comparative evaluation of the implemented algorithms has been done.
-This notebook is useful for understanding the performance and security trade-offs among different approaches through visualizations and data summaries.
+This notebook is useful for understanding the performance among different approaches through visualizations and data summaries.